marmelab/react-admin/docs/useRegisterMutationMiddleware.md

 React-admin will wrap each call to the `dataProvider.create()` mutation with the `createMiddleware` function as long as the `MyComponent` component is mounted.

-`useRegisterMutationMiddleware` unregister the middleware function when the component unmounts.
+`useRegisterMutationMiddleware` unregisters the middleware function when the component unmounts.
 For this to work correctly, you must provide a stable reference to the function by wrapping it in a `useCallback` hook for instance.

 ## Parameters